swissi2000/ProbeApp-Test/docs/TripMap.md

 See the sections below for a description of the input fields for the Trip Map Cycle:

 ### Touch Probe Name
-This is just a Text-Field that will be printed on top of the Trip Map.
+Free Text-Field that will be printed on top of the Trip Map.

 ### Notes
-This is also just a Text-Field that will be printed as comment on top of the Trip Map right underneath the **Touch Probe Name** text.
+Free Text-Field that will be printed as comment on top of the Trip Map right underneath the **Touch Probe Name** text.

 ### Gauge Bore Diameter
 This is the diameter that's usually engraved on the Ring Gauge.
 The units of the Ring Gauge can be selected.